lorien/grab/docs/spider/intro.rst

 web-site e.g. home page, user profile page, search results page.
 Each handler could spawn new requests which will be processed in turn by other handlers.

-Spider uses multipe python threads to process network reqeustss in parallel.
+Spider uses multiple python threads to process network requests in parallel.
 In short, when you create new network request it is processed one of free network thread, when the response is ready the corresponding handler from your spider class is called with result of network request.